 Of the Extra Ordinary meeting which took place on Thursday 19th August in Barnacre Memorial Hall.
+Draft version for approval at the meeting scheduled to take place on Wednesday 15th September

 1. Present:

 Councillors Commander (Chair), Fennell, Forshaw, Gorst, Howell, Marsh & 16 members of the public.